hbragge-acn/openbsw/doc/features/functional_safety.rst

 write access to these regions after the ISR execution is complete.
 Every data written into those sections before MPU is enabled, is not reliable.
 So, initialization of safety applications must be done after MPU init.

+IOs
++++

+The values of inputs cannot be validated without context, e.g. depending on the system state, only certain values are valid.
+Appropriate checks must be implemented in application specifics software components.

+On a generic level, the configuration of IOs can be monitored.
+The easiest way is to lock the configuration registers at startup.
+Afterwards they must be checked once to ensure that the right configuration is locked.
+Configuration registers, which cannot be locked, must be checked cyclically.

 ROM Check
 +++++++++